Company News

 We’d love to share with you a little bit more about who we are and what we do for schools and nurseries - and we’ll come to that later.
 First and foremost, let’s take a closer look at the key information that you need to know before applying for the new SBN grant funding.

-What is the New SBN Funding For?
+What is the SBN Funding For?

-The School-Based Nursery (SBN) Capital Grant is a one-time grant available to eligible state-funded primary schools.
-It’s solely for capital expenditure, to create or expand school-based nursery provision by using surplus space within primary school buildings.
+It’s solely for capital expenditure, to create or expand school-based nursery provision within your primary school group.

 The Department for Education has projected that around half of local areas will need to increase their capacity by between 10% and 20%, with around 70,000 additional places and 35,000 early years educators still required to meet demand for September 2025 - when working parents of all children under the age of 5 will be able to access 30 hours of ‘free’ childcare per week.